§ 1. Eligibility

 g) The term “succession”: a stylistically related work of the artist created in the succession.

-(5) The description of the Objects, information and the General Terms and Conditions in English are only a non-binding auxiliary translation.
-The Auction House cannot assume any liability for the accuracy of the translation.
+(5) The description of the objects, information and the General Terms and Conditions in English are only a non-binding auxiliary translation.
+The auction house can not be held responsible for the accuracy of the translation.

-(1) All objects to be auctioned may be viewed and examined prior to the auction during the pre-auction viewing hours on the premises of the auction house, unless otherwise specified.
+(1) All items to be auctioned may be inspected and examined prior to the auction during the pre-auction inspection hours on the premises of the Auction House, unless otherwise specified.
 The objects to be auctioned are almost exclusively art and antiques that are in a state of preservation that corresponds to their age and previous use.

-(1) The Consignor may withdraw Objects which it has consigned to the Auction House for auctioning up to 7 days before the start of the auction upon payment of a withdrawal fee in the amount of 25% of the minimum sale price.
+(1) The Consignor may withdraw Objects which he has consigned to the Auction House for auction sale up to 7 days prior to the start of the auction upon payment of a withdrawal fee in the amount of 25% of the minimum sale price.
 For items withdrawn until immediately before the start of the auction, a withdrawal fee in the amount of 40% will be charged.

 (2) The Auction House may immediately terminate the contractual relationship with the Depositor in writing or by means of electronic notification if one of the listed points occurs:

-a) The depositor does not give instructions to the auction house for the further handling of the business despite repeated requests, or
+a) the transferor does not give instructions to the auction house for the further handling of the business despite repeated requests, or

 b) the realization of the exploitation is impossible or unreasonable for the Auction House for legal, moral, ethical, social or business policy reasons, or

-e) the contributor has provided false information about the object to be auctioned, his person or any other business-relevant circumstances when contributing to the auction.
+e) the contributor has provided false information about the object to be auctioned, his person or any other business-relevant circumstances when submitting it to the auction.

 (1) Objects remaining unsold in the auction will be offered for sale in the post-auction sale at their minimum sale price (limit) after the conclusion of the auction and may be sold directly by the Auction House until they are collected by the Consignor or the post-auction sale, which lasts 4 weeks, is deemed to have ended.

-(2) The provisions of the General Terms and Conditions that apply to the Objects submitted for auction shall also apply in the same manner to the Objects sold in the Post Auction Sale.
+(2) The provisions of the General Terms and Conditions that apply to the items submitted for auction shall also apply in the same manner to those items that are sold in the post-auction sale.

-(1) The Consignor of unsold Objects shall be requested to collect the Consigned Objects after the conclusion of the Post-Sale.
-If the Consignor fails to comply with the request within the period set, the Auction House reserves the right to collect the unsold Objects from the Consignor.
+(1) The contributor of unsold objects shall be requested to collect the contributed objects after the conclusion of the post-sale.
+If the Consignor fails to comply with the request within the time limit set, the Auction House reserves the right to sell the unsold Objects to the Purchaser.

 b) to store the unsold objects at the expense and risk of the contributor.

-(2) If the depositor of withdrawn objects does not comply with the request for collection within the time limit set for him, the procedure shall be the same as in § 10 par.
+(2) If the depositor of withdrawn objects does not comply with the request for collection within the time limit set for him, the procedure shall be as in § 10 par.
 1.

 The Contributor as well as the Purchaser grant the Auction House a lien and a right of retention on the Objects contributed by him or acquired by him as security for all claims which have already arisen or will arise in the future from the legal transaction.

-(1) The Contributor grants the Auction House the irrevocable, gratuitous and unrestricted right to photograph and illustrate the objects contributed.
-The Auction House reserves the right to permanently distribute and reproduce the photographs and illustrations, even if this has no connection with the auction.
+(1) The Consignor grants the Auction House the irrevocable, gratuitous and unrestricted right to photograph and illustrate the Consigned Objects.
+The auction house reserves the right to permanently distribute and reproduce the photographs and illustrations, even if this has no connection with the auction.